best places to live in Fort Myers Florida

 Gateway

-East Fort Myers, master-planned community with a school in the neighborhood.
+East Fort Myers, master-planned with a school in the neighborhood.
 Lots of 2,000 to 3,500 square foot homes built in the 1990s and 2000s.
-Solid family vibe, big network of younger families.
-Newer phases are still building.
+Solid family vibe.
 Good price-to-space ratio.

 Whiskey Creek

 Older established neighborhood with mature trees, generous lot sizes, and a central location.
 Closer to Downtown than Gateway.
-Smaller, tighter community feel.
-Most homes here are 1970s and 1980s but a lot of buyers are renovating rather than tearing down.
+Most homes are 1970s and 1980s but a lot of buyers are renovating rather than tearing down.

 Reflection Lakes, Paseo, and Renaissance

 Newer master-planned communities with schools nearby and strong family populations.
-Reflection Lakes is the most family-driven of the three.
-Paseo leans lifestyle-driven and resort-feel.
+Reflection Lakes is the most family-driven.
+Paseo leans lifestyle and resort-feel.
 Renaissance is gated and golf-focused.

 Verandah

 East Fort Myers, gated, family and active retiree mix, two golf courses, strong amenity package.
-The newer phases are still releasing inventory.
+Newer phases still releasing inventory.

 2026 Price Range: $400K to $700K for Gateway. $500K to $900K for Whiskey Creek. $600K to $1.5M for Verandah newer phases.

-If you’re moving from up north and the school question is the one that matters most, it’s the topic that comes up constantly in my moving to Fort Myers Florida 2026 guide.
+If you’re moving from up north, it’s covered in my moving to Fort Myers Florida 2026 guide.

-Relocating with family and trying to figure out which school zone and neighborhood actually makes sense for your situation?
+Relocating with family and trying to figure out which school zone and neighborhood actually makes sense?
 I’ve helped a lot of families from out of state narrow it down fast.

 Let’s Talk Neighborhoods